UTSCCSCC01/finalprojects22-fit/doc/sprint0/done.md

 ### Water-drinking
 - Users can set up a goal for daily water drinking
-- Users can track how much water I drank today
+- Users can track how much water they drank today
 - Users can access to information of how much water they still need to drink
 - Users can set up notification for water drinking
 	- i.e., app built-in alarm clock reminder